theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 Part II of the Constitution defines who it considers a citizen of India.

 The Constitution came into power on the 26th of January 1950.
 Read Article 5 of the Constitution of India.
-In plain English, anyone who took birth in India since the 26th of January 1950, anyone who was in India since the 26th of January 1945, or were biological children of Indian parent(s)---parent(s) who had been either born in India or had lived in India for over five years by the 26th of January 1950, were citizens of India.
+In plain English, anyone who took birth in India since the 26th of January 1950, anyone who was in India since the 26th of January 1945, or were biological children of Indian parent(s)---parent(s) who were either born in India or had lived in India for over five years by the 26th of January 1950, were citizens of India.

 In 1955, the Parliament enacted the Citizenship Act, which defined who would be citizens of India after 1950---those who were not born by the first Republic Day.
 It also speaks about who can get citizenship of India, and how; it said that those who came to India should stay for eleven years before being able to apply for citizenship.
 (Until then, the tenure was five years.)